Konkaniprakasa/Konkaniprakasa.github.io/_posts/2025-08-13-Origin-of-Pronominals-in-Konkani.md

 ātmanaḣ ⟿ <sup>!</sup>ātpmanaḣ → <sup>!</sup>appuṇō → <sup>!</sup>appuṇu → <sup>!</sup>āpuṇu → āpuṇ

 The other reflexive pronominal svatā स्वता /ˈsʋət̻ä/ seems to be a learned borrowing from the Sanskrit adverbial svataḣ स्वतः.
 Whilst svataḣ in Sanksrit is treated as an indeclinable, the Konkani reflexive  svatā स्वता has declensional forms and functions indistinguishably from the above reflexive āpuṇ आपूण.

+### Interrogative pronominal